KingZook/project_showcase/README.md

 # project_showcase
 This is a repository of my projects and a showcase website.
-It includes source code where allowed, system design and explanations, and experi
+It includes source code where it's allowed, system design information and explanations, and my experiences.